Last Updated on by Jeremy

 When reflecting on it, we knew the reason for this familiarity, and it was due to the fact that Budapest felt a lot like home.

-It is this feeling that makes us think a city is truly great, and Budapest hits on all five of the major points we look for when saying it is among the best.
+It is this feeling that makes us think a city is truly great, and Budapest hits on all five of the major points we look for when saying it is among the best cities in europe.

 Budapest is a Historical and Modern City